pulumi/pulumi-hugo/themes/default/content/what-is/what-are-circleci-secrets.md

 Using CircleCI secrets comes with certain challenges and considerations that organizations should be aware of to ensure a secure and efficient CI/CD pipeline.

-- **Management of Secrets Overhead:**  As the number of secrets and contexts grows, managing them effectively can become challenging.
+- **Management of secrets overhead:**  As the number of secrets and contexts grows, managing them effectively can become challenging.
 Teams need to keep track of which secrets are used where and by whom.
 It's important to establish clear naming conventions and documentation for secrets and contexts.
 Also, regularly review and audit secrets to ensure they are up-to-date and properly managed.
 Consider automating the rotation process to reduce the manual effort required.
-- **Access Control Complexity:** Setting up fine-grained access controls is crucial, but it can become complex as teams and projects scale.
+- **Access control complexity:** Setting up fine-grained access controls is crucial, but it can become complex as teams and projects scale.
 Defining and maintaining access permissions for different roles and responsibilities can be challenging.
 Regularly review and update access controls as team structures evolve.
 Clearly define roles and responsibilities to determine who needs access to specific secrets.
 Consider using role-based access control (RBAC) principles to simplify and organize permissions.
-- **Integration with External Secret Management Systems:**  Organizations may already have established processes for secrets management using external tools, and integrating these with CircleCI secrets can be complex.
+- **Integration with external secret management systems:**  Organizations may already have established processes for secrets management using external tools, and integrating these with CircleCI secrets can be complex.
 Evaluate whether integrating with an external secrets management system is necessary for your organization.
 If required, explore solutions that seamlessly integrate with CircleCI and provide a unified approach to secrets management.
 Ensure that the chosen solution aligns with your security and compliance requirements.

 Addressing these challenges and considerations requires a thoughtful approach to secrets management, clear communication within the development team, and a commitment to maintaining security best practices throughout the CI/CD pipeline.
 Regular reviews and updates to your secret management strategy will help ensure a secure and efficient development process.